-GE-Hitachi BWRX-300: A 300 megawatt-electric BWR-SMR with passive safety systems.
-Whereas current BWRs have pumps and associated piping outside the reactor vessel, the BWRX-300 has all major components inside the reactor vessel, eliminating the possibility of leaking coolant outside the reactor.
-It uses a large volume of water to give it wide safety margins, employs natural coolant circulation instead of pumps, and eliminates many valves that are required on older models.
+GE-Hitachi BWRX-300: A 300 MWe BWR-SMR with passive safety systems.
+Whereas current BWRs have pumps and associated piping outside the reactor vessel, the BWRX-300 employs natural circulation and has an integrated reactor vessel isolation system, eliminating the possibility of leaking significant amounts of coolant outside the reactor coolant pressure boundary.
 It is protected from overheating by natural forces like convection and gravity that do not require human action or triggering of mechanical systems.
-The design re-uses concepts from the company's earlier ESBWR, a 1,500 megawatt design.
-In case of equipment malfunction, no operator action is needed to maintain safety for the first seven days.
-The BWRX-300 is a BWR, and the "X" in the design name stands for the tenth generation of GE-Hitachi's BWRs.
+The key BWRX-300 innovation is the elimination of large Loss-of-Coolant Accidents (LOCAs).
+This innovation enables simpler passive safety systems and a more compact reactor building compared to prior Light Water Reactor (LWR) designs.